 They sure are a good-looking set, mountain climbers.
 Tall blondes with beautiful muscles and big smiles and encouraging things to say.
 "You can do it, don't give up!
 Take lots of breaks and keep going!"

-I'd already read the trail description, and printed it for reference, then left it in the van.
+I had looked up and read the trail description, and printed it for reference, then left it in the van.
 Oops.

 I asked if there was anything to see up there other than a wall of white.
 I was told that there were occasional sunbreaks at the top, and if you wait long enough, you'll get a view.

-Oh, just one group of sistahs who were on their way down, as an exception to the rule.
+Oh, just one group of sistahs were on their way down, as an exception to the rule.
 The one white gal in the group looked me up and down and commented scornfully that "those shoes ARE gonna get dirty."